JasperFx/oakton/documentation/documentation/getting_started.md

 <[/info]>

 To print the name in blue, we can type `dotnet run -- "Alex Smith" Blue`.
 To add a title, we can use the signature `dotnet run -- "Alex Smith" --title Mr` or `dotnet run -- "Alex Smith" --t Mr` to get the output "Mr Alex Smith."

+## How it Works

+Oakton is attempting to take the tokenized values in the command line input and apply the values to the matching fields or properties on the input class objects before passing that object into the proper command's `Execute()` method.
+Oakton also validates that the signature and flag usage matches the known command syntax.

 ## Multiple Commands in One Tool